 Certified Document Translations for International Arbitration

-Certified legal translation and legal interpreting services are vital for international arbitration.
+Certified legal translation and legal interpreting services are vital for international arbitration in Asia and other parts of the world.
 The US Supreme Court is currently considering whether to grant certiorari in BG Group Plc.
 V. Republic of Argentina, a case that addresses various so-called ‘gateway issues’ and, in particular, the peculiarities that arise when gateway matters meet international investment arbitration.

 In the BG Group case, the DC Circuit court determined that the arbitral tribunal exceeded its authority by exercising jurisdiction notwithstanding BG Group’s failure to seek relief in Argentine courts for 18 months before submitting a claim to arbitration, as required under the applicable investment treaty.
 The court followed typical US practice in using the term ‘arbitrability’ to “denote every condition or requirement that must be met in order for an arbitration to go forward”, rather than adopting the more limited use of the term common in most of the rest of the world to denote only those matters that are “legally incapable of being arbitrated.”